Basics of Quality Improvement

-- Equipping you with the skills necessary to apply for and complete national recognition programs, such as National Committee for Quality Assurance’s Diabetes Recognition Program and Patient-Centered Medical Home Recognition.
+- Equipping you with the skills necessary to apply for and complete national recognition programs, such as National Committee for Quality Assurance’s (NCQA) Diabetes, Heart/Stroke, and patient-centered medical home (PCMH)-recognition programs.

 AAFP Office Champions Projects

-AAFP Office Champions is a series of QI demonstration projects in which participating family physician practices select staff and physician office champions to lead the implementation of an intervention.
+The AAFP’s Office Champions Project are an example of QI demonstration projects in which participating family physician practices select staff and physician office champions to lead the implementation of an intervention.
 Read the results:

-The quality improvement process is grounded in the following basic concepts:
+The QI process is grounded in the following basic concepts:

 - Collect and analyze data.
 Data collection and analysis lie at the heart of quality improvement.
 Your data will help you understand how well your systems work, identify potential areas for improvement, set measurable goals, and monitor the effectiveness of change.
-It’s important to collect baseline data before you begin a QI project, commit to regular data collection, carefully analyze your results at the end of the project, and make decisions based on your analysis.
+It’s important to collect baseline data before you begin a QI project, commit to regular data collection, carefully analyze your results throughout the project, and make decisions based on your analysis.

 - Communicate your results.
-Quality improvement does not exist in a bubble— your QI efforts will affect your staff members and your patients.
-As you plan and implement a QI project, communicate your project needs, priorities, actions, and results to the entire practice, including patients.
+Quality improvement efforts should be transparent to your staff, physicians, and patients.
+Include the entire practice team and patients when planning and implementating QI projects, and communicate your project needs, priorities, actions, and results to everyone (patients included).
 When a project is successful, celebrate and acknowledge that success.

 - Commit to ongoing evaluation.
 Quality improvement is an ongoing process.
 A high-functioning practice will strive to continually improve performance, revisit the effectiveness of interventions, and regularly solicit patient and staff feedback.